radhigulati/todolist-instructions/instructions.md

 > **Learning Note** First: Cypress helps you set up and start writing tests every day while you build your application locally.
 Later: After building up a suite of tests and integrating Cypress with your CI Provider, our Dashboard Service can record your test runs.
 You’ll never have to wonder: Why did this fail?

-Let's make sure our config file deploys to Netflify before we begin writing our Cypress tests.
+Let's make sure our config file deploys to Netlify before we begin writing our Cypress tests.

 <h2> Create a Netlify account </h2>